rodrigao-sp/rodrigao-sp/README.md

 <!-- Presentation -->
 👋, I'm Rodrigo!
-A passionate Full stack python student from Brazil.
+A passionate Full Stack Python student from Brazil.

-  - 🌱 I’m currently studying Full stack by Ebac
+- 🌱 Currently, I'm studying Full Stack at Ebac.

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with software development and automation in Python.
+- 🔭 I'm searching for my first job opportunity.
+My dream is to work with software development and automation in Python someday.

 <!-- GithubStats -->
 <div>